 - How you perceive yourself contributing to the work of colleagues or fellow students, being a team player and a leader

-If English is not your native language and if you have not completed your previous studies in English, an official copy of your TOEFL score or IELTS test report form is required.
+If you have not completed your previous studies in English, a copy of your TOEFL score or IELTS test report form is required.
 A minimum TOEFL (iBT) score of 92 (580 on the paper-based TOEFL test or 237 on the computer-based TOEFL test) or a minimum overall IELTS score of 6.5 is needed for the Faculty of Health Sciences (with at least 5.5 in each section).
 Students who have completed a post secondary degree from a university/program where the language of instruction is English are not required to provide a TOEFL or IELTS scores.
 Your transcript must state that the medium of instruction was English, otherwise you must supply a letter from the issuing institution on official letterhead stating that the medium of instruction for your degree program was English.

 UPDATE (Dec 2020) - If you cannot take one of the pre-approved English proficiency tests (such as TOEFL or IELTS) because centers have been closed due to the Coronavirus (COVID-19) restrictions, the MPH program has temporarily approved the use of the Duolingo English Test.
 Duolingo will be accepted until further notice.
 The overall minimum Duolingo English Test score that will be accepted is 115.